Friends of Warwick Bushland

 Events

-7th June, 21st June, 5th July, 19th July, 2nd August 2025 – Warwick Bushcare Saturdays (fortnightly) 8.30am to 10.00am.
+Warwick Bushcare is on again on Sat 9 May 2026, then on Saturdays (fortnightly) 8.30am to 10.00am.
 Tools provided.
-Bring drinking water, a hat, gloves, wear closed in footwear and weather appropriate clothes.
+Bring drinking water, a hat, gloves, wear closed-in footwear and weather appropriate clothes.
 Newcomers very welcome.
 Join the team to help look after the bushland.

 Facebook Events link